 1. Still birth

 Because pregnancy complications are more likely to arise when the mum-to-be is over 35, the risk of a still birth is higher, too.
-For mums between the ages of 40 and 44, the risk of stillbirth is triple that of women between 25 and 29 years old.
+According to a British Medical Journal article in 2000, the incidence of stillbirth is about 0.7 per cent in the 40 to 44 age group and 0.4 per cent in the 25to 29 age group.

 A 2013 paper from the Royal College of Obstetricians and Gynaecologists in the UK even suggested that pregnant women over the age of 40 should be given the option of being induced early to reduce the risks of a still birth.

-Since multiple pregnancies, preeclampsia and gestational diabetes are more likely to happen among older mums, these may require preterm delivery of the baby.
+Since multiple pregnancies, preeclampsia and gestational diabetes are more likely to happen among older mums, these may require .

-Most premature babies have a low birthweight, and will need an incubator to keep warm in the first few weeks.
-Their respiratory and digestive systems are also less developed, and they are more susceptible to life-threatening conditions and infections.
+Most have a low birthweight, and will need an to keep warm in the first few weeks as they have trouble regulating their body temperature.
+Their respiratory and digestive systems are also less developed, and they are to life-threatening conditions such as bleeding in the brain, and infections.
+Premature infants are also more likely to develop hearing and , as well as , especially if they are born before 32 weeks of gestation.

 3. Chromosomal abnormalities